Dubrefjord/MacOS-Golden-Path/golden-path.md

   - `F3`, Mission Control

 - Tab between apps in a desktop
-  - `cmd tab` *-- altTab provides a better tab function, can be locked down to current space.*
+  - `cmd tab` *-- altTab provides a better tab function, can be locked down to current desktop.*

 - Jump in text
   - Word by word, `option arrow`